kihiukiragu/helpers/linux/database/README.md

 ## Install PostgreSQL
 > [!NOTE]
-> The versions might be outdated if this document is not up to date.
+> Versions mentioned in this document might not be current if this document has not been updated in a while

 There are 2 ways to install PostgreSQL.
 Either you install the version that ships with Debian (easiest and recommended for stability) OR you install the current release from PostgreSQL( newer but not as stable):
 - Stable: PostgreSQL 15 (Current Stable version for Debian repositories) - if on Debian 12.X, simply run the following: